‘Serpent’ vs. ‘Snake’: What’s the Difference?

 • Heat-sensing pits: Some snake species, particularly vipers and pythons, have heat-sensing pits between their eyes and nostrils.
 These organs allow them to detect the body heat of nearby prey.

-Selected for You: Scrap or Scrape?
+See also Scrap or Scrape?
 What’s the Difference?

 Behavioral quirks: Serpentine secrets revealed